Search the Health Library

 Dr. Baschat and the Center for Fetal Therapy team excel at diagnostic testing, fetal monitoring, comprehensive fetal cardiovascular assessment and high-risk maternity and delivery care.
 Our highly skilled team makes use of advanced 2-D and 3-D ultrasound techniques, magnetic resonance imaging and the latest research into fetal treatment.

-The Fetal Therapy Center offers the following procedures to ensure the highest of quality of care for our patients:
+The Fetal Therapy Center offers the following procedures to ensure the highest quality of care for our patients:

 Ex-utero Intrapartum Treatment (EXIT)